Savory/docs/src/fundamentals/dynamic-modules.md

 With static module binding, there's no opportunity for the consuming module to **influence** how injectables from the host module are configured.
 Why does this matter?
 Consider the case where we have a general purpose module that needs to behave differently in different use cases.
 This is analogous to the concept of a "plugin" in many systems, where a generic facility requires some configuration before it can be used by a consumer.

-A good example with Nest is a **configuration module**.
+A good example with Danet is a **configuration module**.
 Many applications find it useful to externalize configuration details by using a configuration module.
 This makes it easy to dynamically change the application settings in different deployments: e.g., a development database for developers, a staging database for the staging/testing environment, etc. By delegating the management of configuration parameters to a configuration module, the application source code remains independent of configuration parameters.

 The challenge is that the configuration module itself, since it's generic (similar to a "plugin"), needs to be customized by its consuming module.
 This is where _dynamic modules_ come into play.
 Using dynamic module features, we can make our configuration module **dynamic** so that the consuming module can use an API to control how the configuration module is customized at the time it is imported.